ibexa/documentation-developer/docs/guide/data_migration/data_migration.md

     As of v3.3.3, the `ezmigrationbundle` package has been removed to mitigate this issue.
     It is recommended that you use the default `ibexa/migrations` package to migrate your data.

-### Example of using migration

-You can find examples of using migrations with actions in the folder **vendor/ibexa/migrations/tests/bundle/Command/MigrateCommand/migrate-command-fixtures**